PowderLinux/Amlogic-Flash-Tools-Backup/README.md

 # Amlogic-Flash-Tools-Backup
 A repo for hosting a backup of Amlogic flash tools for Linux

 ##

 ### About:

-Tools for Linux that can be used to flash stock firmware or custom roms on Amlogic brand Android tv boxes.
+Linux tools for flashing stock firmware or custom roms on Amlogic brand Android tv boxes.

 I found these on GitHub awhile back..
 I did not make them- the only thing I made is the install guide..